Children’s rights and the environment

 The Special Rapporteur examined statements and reports by international organizations, human rights mechanisms, scholars and other sources.

 In addition, he sent a questionnaire to States and other interested stakeholders (English | French | Spanish) which elicited more than 40 responses.
 Submissions to the questionnaire are available online.

 Human Rights Council presentation

 Global Children’s Environmental Rights Initiative (CERI): advancing children’s right to a healthy and sustainable environment

 The Special Rapporteur, in collaboration with partners, set up a follow-up process to the report on children's rights and the environment, aimed at further promoting a children's right to a healthy and sustainable environment.

 This initiative builds on recent developments and international frameworks such as the Sustainable Development Goals.
 It aims is to boost recognition and implementation of children's right to a healthy and sustainable environment by:

 - empowering children and youth in relation to their rights regarding the environment

-- increasing awareness among national, regional and global decision-makers about the relationship between children’s rights and the environment, including State obligations in this respect
+- increasing awareness and building capacity among national, regional and global decision-makers about the relationship on children’s rights and the environment, including State obligations in this respect

-- convening key stakeholders and facilitating dialogue and stronger cooperation in relation to child and environmental protection
+- convening key stakeholders and facilitating dialogue and stronger cooperation in relation to fulfilling children’s right to a healthy environment